 In a large Dutch oven or large heavy flat bottom skillet, add oil and butter and brown sausage over medium heat.
 Remove with a slotted spoon to a large bowl and set aside.

 Add chicken, and cook until golden brown on all sides, about 5 minutes.

-Remove with a slotted spoon to the bowl with the sausage.
+Remove with a slotted spoon to the bowl with the sausages.

-Reduce heat to medium-low and add the "holy trinity". . .onion, green bell pepper, and celery, and sauté for about 5 minutes.
+Reduce heat to medium-low and add the "holy trinity", onion, green bell pepper, and celery, and sauté for about 5 minutes.
 Add garlic, rice, thyme, and cook another 2 minutes.
-Add tomatoes, chicken broth, bay leaves, Worcestershire, Creole Seasoning, and paprika.
+Add tomatoes, chicken broth, Worcestershire, Creole Seasoning, and paprika.

 Return the browned sausage and chicken to the pot.

 Season to taste with salt and pepper and stir to combine.